Yonghe Temple

-The Yonghe Temple (雍和宮, "Palace of Peace and Harmony"), also known as the Yonghe Lamasery, or popularly as the Lama Temple, is a temple and monastery of the Gelug school of Tibetan Buddhism located on 12 Yonghegong Street, Dongcheng District, Beijing, China.
+The Yonghe Temple (雍和宮; lit.
+'Palace of Harmony and Peace'; also known as the Yonghe Lamasery or Lama Temple) is a temple and monastery of the Gelug school of Tibetan Buddhism located on 12 Yonghegong Street, Dongcheng District, Beijing, China.
 The building and artwork of the temple is a combination of Han Chinese and Tibetan styles.
 This building is one of the largest Tibetan Buddhist monasteries in China proper.
 The current abbot is Lama Hu Xuefeng.
 Yonghe Temple was the highest Buddhist temple in the country during the middle and late Qing dynasty.